Apna Asmaan: Story

 Ravi Kumar is a plastic salesman working for Opel Plastics who is enduring a failing marriage.
-He has a son Buddhi, who is autistic and a slow learner.
-Because of Buddhi, Ravi and his wife Padmini shares a resented relationship, where she blames Ravi for Buddhi's intellectual handicap.
-One day, Ravi watches an interview of a scientist Dr. Sathya, who invented a controversial drug called "brain booster" which can cure mental problems.
+He has a son, Buddhi, who is autistic and a slow learner.
+Because of Buddhi, Ravi and his wife Padmini share a resentful relationship, where she blames Ravi for Buddhi's intellectual handicap.
+One day, Ravi watches an interview of a scientist, Dr. Sathya, who invented a controversial drug called "brain booster", which can cure mental problems.
 He comes with a notion to meet Sathya and get the medicine from him.
-After meeting with Sathya; he gets the medicine and reluctantly injects in Buddhi, which grants him intellectual strength.
-However, the drug has a side-effect, amnesia in which he starts to forget his parents and relatives.
+After meeting with Sathya, he gets the medicine and reluctantly injects in Buddhi, which grants him intellectual strength.
+However, the drug has a side effect, amnesia, in which he starts to forget his parents and relatives.

 Thereafter, Buddhi changes his lifestyle and turns out to be extremely popular among his classmates.
 Despite Buddhi's arrogant and unruly behaviour, his parents are happy to see that he is normal.
 But, on the other hand, Ravi learns that Sathya has connections in underworld drug cartel, and he is now wanted by police.
-After winning a mathematics quiz show, Buddhi is given the title of "Aryabhatta"; and becomes popular in media and receives fame as a "mathe-magician" celebrity.
-After "Aryabhatta" indulges in several kinds of vices, his parents learns that Buddhi's limbic brain has been damaged, where their family doctor Dr. Sen concludes that limbic brain dysfunction leads to negative and anti social personality.
-In order to stop "Aryabhatta", Ravi and Padmini seeks help of Dr. Sen to find out Dr. Sathya for antidote.
-Dr. Sen, Ravi and Padmini tracks down Sathya, who was hiding in an old-age home.
-Ravi and Padmini retrieve the antidote from him, and Sathya apologises the couple for destroying Buddhi's life.
+After winning a mathematics quiz show, Buddhi is given the title of "Aryabhatta" and becomes popular in the media and receives fame as a "mathe-magician" celebrity.
+After "Aryabhatta" indulges in several kinds of vices and crimes, his parents learn from Dr. Sen that Buddhi's limbic brain has been damaged, and he concludes that limbic brain dysfunction leads to a negative and antisocial personality.
+In order to stop "Aryabhatta", Ravi and Padmini seek the help of Dr. Sen to find Dr. Sathya for an antidote.
+Dr. Sen, Ravi, and Padmini track down Sathya, who was hiding in an old-age home.
+Ravi and Padmini retrieve the antidote from him, and Sathya apologises to the couple for destroying Buddhi's life.